CrunchyData/postgres-operator/docs/content/installation/metrics/postgres-operator-metrics.md

 ```

 However, we still advise that you read onward to see how to properly configure
-the PostgreSQL Operator Metrics infrastructure.
+the PostgreSQL Operator Monitoring infrastructure.

 ## Overview

 The PostgreSQL Operator comes with a container called `pgo-deployer` which
-handles a variety of lifecycle actions for the PostgreSQL Operator Metrics infrastructure,
+handles a variety of lifecycle actions for the PostgreSQL Operator Monitoring infrastructure,
 including:

 - Installation